 Is Blue Monday Real?

-Blue Monday typically falls on the third Monday in January and this will be Monday, January 17th in 2022.
+Blue Monday typically falls on the third Monday in January and this will be Monday, January 16th 2023.

 How can you prevent the Winter Blues?